mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/SparseTensor.md

 PyTorch: Constructs a sparse tensors in `COO(rdinate)` format.

-MindSpore：Constructs a sparse tensors.
+MindSpore: Constructs a sparse tensors.
 It can only be used in the `Cell` construct method.
 PyNative mode does not support sparse tensor.

 ## Code Example